paul923/electric-advantage/README.md

 ## How to run the project

 ### Installing npm

 Go to https://www.npmjs.com/get-npm and click "Download Node.js and npm".

 ### `npm -v`

 ### `npm install npm@latest -g`

 Checks if npm is installed, command will retrieve the npm version you currently have installed.\
 Updates the version of npm installed.

 There are 2 parts for this project and each part has to be run seperate

-To run the frontend part of the project, navigate to project directory(../electric-advantage/), and run:
+To run the frontend part of the project, navigate to project directory(../electric-advantage/) in cmd, and run:

 ### `npm install`

 ### `npm start`

 Runs the app in the development mode.\